 How is pectus excavatum diagnosed?

-A variety of tests are used to diagnose pectus excavatum, which will include breathing tests to show the effect of the ribcage problem on your child’s breathing and scans to give detailed measurements of his or her ribcage.
+A variety of tests are used to diagnose pectus excavatum, which will include breathing tests to show the effect of the ribcage problem on a child’s breathing and scans to give detailed measurements of his or her ribcage.

 How is pectus excavatum treated?